jasalt/bvv/README.md

 Then site state is pulled from production roughly as in example script `pull.example.sh`.

-Validation should be done for having all required data before running command.
-FS paths and fqdn should be in correct format.
+Checks that required configuration is set and strips ending slashes from paths.
+Expects FS paths and fqdn should be in correct format.

-Uses rsync and wp-cli over ssh.
-Example procedure is in `pull.example.sh`.
-By default uses rsync to pull wp-content files, with optional exclusions listed in config, and then pulls database that is exported with wp-cli and gzipped, with --delete-source-files flag so the original file is deleted on server.
+Uses `rsync` and wp-cli over ssh.
+By default uses rsync to pull wp-content files, with optional exclusions listed in config, and then dumps and pulls remote database that is exported with wp-cli and gzipped, with `--delete-source-files` flag so the intermediate dump file is deleted from server.

+Tries to make sure that intermediate dump on remote would not be on a public web directory.
+Config directive `dump_path` allows changing remote dump path (not tested) which is `~/` by default.

 Usage examples:
 - `bvv pull db` pulls only database, removing the dump file afterwards